wmde/wikibase-release-pipeline/docs/operating/migration-guides/wbs-7-to-8.md

-# Upgrading from WBS 7 to 8
+# Upgrading Wikibase Suite (WBS) from 7 to 8

-As of Wikibase Suite 8, the source repository has moved from `wikibase-release-pipeline` to `wikibase-suite`, and the contents of the `deploy/` directory—from which Wikibase Suite was previously operated—have moved to the project root.
+As of Wikibase Suite (WBS) 8, the source repository has moved from `wikibase-release-pipeline` to `wikibase-suite`, and the contents of the `deploy/` directory—from which WBS was previously operated—have moved to the project root.
 These instructions create a new WBS 8 checkout beside the existing WBS 7 checkout, then copy the local configuration into it.
 The existing checkout remains available until the upgrade succeeds.

 > [!WARNING]
 > On startup, the Wikibase image automatically applies the MediaWiki database schema updates.
 Do not remove `config/LocalSettings.php` or any Docker volumes as part of this upgrade.

 ## Prepare

-1. If you have not already, [log in to your server and change to your Wikibase Suite directory](../README.md#accessing-your-wikibase-suite-server).
+1. If you have not already, [log in to your server and change to your WBS directory](../README.md#accessing-your-wbs-server).

 2. Read the `CHANGELOG` entries for the target WBS release and images changed by this upgrade: